nek0byte/Simple-Tic-Tac-Toe/README.md

-# 🎮 CLI Tic Tac Toe
+# 🎮 Tic Tac Toe (CLI)

-This is **CLI Tic Tac Toe** a classic game where two players take turns marking spaces in a 3x3 grid.
+This is **Tic Tac Toe** a classic game where two players take turns marking spaces in a 3x3 grid.

 Play this in your console🐱